 The Library must be concerned not only with selecting appropriate items to add, but also with removing materials which have become obsolete or which no longer meet the criteria for inclusion in the collection.
 This process is known as deselection or weeding.
 The Collection Development Committee will coordinate this activity in consultation with librarians and faculty and by referring to standard bibliographies.
-Discards are made at the professional judgment of subject librarians based on data analysis.
+Discards are made at the professional judgment of librarians based on data analysis.

-Materials to be discarded will be offered to non-profit or B-Corp book sellers with the monies designated for building the collection.
+When practical, materials to be discarded will be offered to non-profit or B-Corp book sellers with the monies designated for building the collection.
 Items that are not in salable condition will be disposed of properly.

 Materials may be chosen for deselection based on the following criteria.
 Note that these criteria may be applied differently across the collection based on subject needs.